trimstray/nginx-admins-handbook/README.md

 # Download the public key (or <pub_key> from your GPG error):
 apt-key adv --keyserver keyserver.ubuntu.com --recv-keys <pub_key>

-# Install Nginx:
+# Install NGINX:
 apt-get update
 apt-get install nginx
 ```

 #### Tengine Web Server

   > _Tengine is a web server originated by Taobao, the largest e-commerce website in Asia.
-It is based on the Nginx HTTP server and has many advanced features.
-There’s a lot of features in Tengine that do not (yet) exist in Nginx._
+It is based on the NGINX HTTP server and has many advanced features.
+There’s a lot of features in Tengine that do not (yet) exist in NGINX._

 - Official github repository: [Tengine](https://github.com/alibaba/tengine)
 - Official documentation: [Tengine Documentation](https://tengine.taobao.org/documentation.html)

 Generally, Tengine is a great solution, including many patches, improvements, additional modules, and most importantly it is very actively maintained.

-The build and installation process is very similar to [installation from source](#installation-from-source) for Nginx.
+The build and installation process is very similar to [installation from source](#installation-from-source) for NGINX.
 However, I will only specify the most important changes.

 ##### Example of installation on Ubuntu